idanhom/terraform-firewall/README.md

 # Bugs:
 ## Bug 1
 In module azure_storage_account, there's a problem with deploying script "docker.sh" to blob if it already exists.
 I am whitelisting the SP's ip, but unable to figure out why it can't replace-upload if the blob/storage already exists.
-Solution is to remove the resource and then run the deployment.
+Solution is to remove the resource and then run the deployment or "Enabled from all networks" in Storage account -> Networking (and then do "Enabled from selected virtual networks and IP addresses")

 ## Bug 2